Pleanog/lmu-course-aii/Lectures/Session 01 - Artificial Intelligence in Interactive Systems.md

 **Enhancing Touch Input through Machine Learning**

-Instead of only interpreting the 2D touch coordinate passed through the touch-screen to the kernel of a smartphone, ML allows for the reconstruction of the **entire "blob"**—the real contact area detected by the display.
+Instead of only interpreting the 2D touch coordinate passed through the touch-screen to the kernel of a smartphone, ML allows for the reconstruction of the **entire "blob"**, the real contact area detected by the display.

 ![[Pasted image 20250508112224.png]]